hayeah/sike-react-course/absolute-positioning/index.md

-If the green box is `position: static`, the red box now ignores the green box as though it's not there:
+If the green box is `position: static`, the red box now is positioned oustide the green box, as though the green box is not there:

 ![](static-container.jpg?)